 Optimize your video SEO.
-Don’t forget the actual SEO of the video itself.
+Don't forget the actual SEO of the video itself.
 The title, the description, and the tags are all important for visibility on YouTube and with video results in Google search.
+You can share your video on social media, and include links to your social media profiles in the video description and video.
 There are a lot of great guides out there, so pick one and follow it.

 Include related videos to keep users cycling through your content.
 Using the playlist feature on YouTube is a powerful way to use autoplay and auto-next to keep users engaged.
 It can take time to build up the video library for a lot of these benefits but, like blogging, your efforts compound over time.